Born 1945

 LSan Francisco, California, USA

 Donna Deitch is an American lesbian filmmaker known for Desert Hearts (1985), a landmark film based on Jane Rule's novel Desert of the Heart about a woman who falls in love with another woman at a Nevada divorce ranch in the 1950s.
 Desert Hearts was one of the first American films to portray a lesbian relationship with both honesty and a happy ending, and it became a touchstone of lesbian cinema.
 Deitch self-distributed the film, touring it to cities and building its audience through LGBTQ+ community networks.
-She subsequently directed episodes of television dramas including L.A.
-Law and The Women of Brewster Place.
+She subsequently directed the Oprah Winfrey-produced miniseries The Women of Brewster Place and episodes of the television drama L.A.
+Law.
+Her partner is writer Terri Jentz.